How to Complete ACA Reporting

 For an employer that is eligible for this 2015 transition relief, no assessable payment under section 4980H(a) or (b) will apply for any calendar month during 2015 and, if the employer has a non-calendar-year plan, will not apply for the portion of the 2015 plan year that falls in 2016.

-1. 98% Offer Method: An employer is eligible to use this method if the employer offered affordable health coverage providing minimum value to at least 98% of its employees for whom it is filing a Form 1095-C and offered Minimum Essential Coverage to those employees’ dependents.
+1. 98% Offer Method: An employer is eligible to use this method if the employer offered affordable health coverage providing minimum value to at least 98% of its employees.
+It was filing a Form 1095-C and offered Minimum Essential Coverage to those employees’ dependents.
 If an employer uses this method, it is not required to complete the “Full-Time Employee Count” in Part III, column (b).

 PART III: ALE Member Information-Monthly (Lines 23-25)